Our Staff & Leadership

 A highly skilled, energetic and committed group of folks keeps The Greater Seattle Bureau of Fearless Ideas humming.
 Our team represents a fabulously diverse group of thinkers, educators, and engaged citizens who are ready to converse with you...in any number of languages!

-Humaira received her MBA in marketing from the University of Hartford, CT and a Bachelors of Commerce from Hailey College of Commerce in Pakistan.
-Before coming to Fearless Ideas, she worked for the Lupus Foundation for nine years.
+Humaira received her MBA in marketing from the University of Hartford, Connecticut, and a Bachelors of Commerce from Hailey College of Commerce in Pakistan.
+Before coming to BFI, she worked for the Lupus Foundation for nine years.
 She can communicate in English, Urdu, Punjabi, and Hindi.

 Casey recently spent three years as a Peace Corps volunteer in Ukraine, where he designed, funded and managed programming for a youth organization and advised nongovernmental leaders on the region.
 He has a master's in nonprofit management from the University of Central Florida and can converse in Russian and Ukrainian.